spences10/deno-playwright-og-image-gen/README.md

 # Coolify OG Image Generator

-A modern TypeScript-based Open Graph image generator service built with Hono and Puppeteer, designed for deployment on Coolify.
+A modern TypeScript-based Open Graph image generator service built with Hono and Playwright, designed for deployment on Coolify.

 ## Features